srgrr/RoundCreator/README.md

 ## A simple example
 Let's suppose you are competing in a contest called "hardContest" which has two problems (a and b), then, the following command:<br>
-`python -m RoundCreator --name hardContest --amount 2`
+`RoundCreator --name hardContest --amount 2`

 Will create the following folder structure: